-The significant financial information on the financial statements of non-wholly owned subsidiary interests of the Bank that has material non-controlling interest as at 31 December 2022 and 2021 and for the years then ended are shown below and in the succeeding page.
+The significant financial information on the interim financial statements of non-wholly owned subsidiary interests of the Bank that has material non-controlling interest as at 31 December 2022 and 2021 and for the twelve-month period then ended are shown below and in the succeeding page.
 The summarised financial information represents amounts before intragroup eliminations.